 Hailed by the New York Times for "…its venturesome programming and stylishness of performance," the Sylvan Winds has appeared under the auspices of Carnegie Hall, Lincoln Center’s Mostly Mozart Festival and the Caramoor International Music Festival.
 Chosen to perform at the NY Governor’s Arts Awards, the ensemble has presented imaginative and scintillating programs of chamber works for winds in such places as Town Hall, Merkin Concert Hall, the White Mountains, the Cape Cod and Skaneateles Festivals, Rutgers University’s Summerfest, Amherst College, the Chicago Chamber Music Society and the Sejong Cultural Center in Seoul, Korea.
-They have recorded for the Koch Classics, and CRI/New World, and North/South labels, and have enjoyed collaborations with such distinguished artists as Gerard Schwarz, Ransom Wilson, the Guarneri String Quartet, pianist Claude Frank, radio personality Robert Sherman, and actor Louis Zorich.
+They have recorded for the Koch Classics, CRI/New World, North/South, and Albany record labels, and have enjoyed collaborations with such distinguished artists as Gerard Schwarz, Ransom Wilson, the Guarneri String Quartet, pianist Claude Frank, radio personality Robert Sherman, and actor Louis Zorich.

 The SYLVAN WINDS, an integral part of New York City's cultural offerings, has earned both critical and audience acclaim for its spirited performances and innovative programming.
 Exploring the entire body of work of chamber music for wind instruments, it is the only group of its kind to present an annual concert series in New York City that was inaugurated at the historic Church of St. Luke in-the-Fields in Greenwich Village.
-The ensemble celebrated its 35th Anniversary during the 2012-13 season.
+The ensemble celebrated its 40th Anniversary during the 2018-19 season.

 Following a concert sponsored by the Carnegie Hall Corporation in 1982, the Sylvan Winds performed regularly in Weill Recital Hall.
-That summer also marked the beginning of their affiliation with Lincoln Center's Mostly Mozart Festival, presenting outdoor pre-concert wind serenades, Avery Fisher Hall pre-concert programs, and participation with the Festival's winds in performances of the Mozart Gran Partita (K. 361/370a) and Handel's original orchestration of the Royal Fireworks music.
+That summer also marked the beginning of their affiliation with Lincoln Center's Mostly Mozart Festival, presenting outdoor pre-concert wind serenades, Avery Fisher Hall pre-concert programs, and participation with the festival’s winds in performances of the Mozart Gran Partita (K. 361/370a) and Handel's original orchestration of the Royal Fireworks music.

-Recent initiatives include exploring music from different cultures - notably "Sounds of the Americas," "Russian Nights," "Scandinavian Winds," and "Croatian Composers" – as well as a historical series of concerts "From the Library of Georges Barrère."
+Recent initiatives include exploring music from different cultures - notably "Sounds of the Americas," "Russian Nights," “Harlem Mosaic,” "Scandinavian Winds," and "Slavic Soul" – as well as a historical series of concerts "From the Library of Georges Barrère."
 Many of the works they perform are written for a variety of instrumental groupings and have included collaborations with such illustrious guest artists as conductors Gerard Schwarz and Ransom Wilson, the Guarneri String Quartet, pianist Claude Frank, harpsichordist Kenneth Cooper, harpist Kristi Shade, guitarists Oren Fader and Pedro Da Silva, mezzo-soprano Wendy White, narrator Robert Sherman, actor Louis Zorich, and the American Brass Quintet.

-A Wisconsin native, Kathy is a sought-after oboist in New York City.
-She has been principal oboe of the Symphony Orchestra de Minería in Mexico City, and formerly played oboe and English horn in On The Town on Broadway.
-She has performed with the American and New Jersey Symphony Orchestras, the Argento Ensemble, Alarm Will Sound, the Jupiter Chamber Players and the Orchestra of St. Luke’s, as well as principal oboe with the Berkshire Opera and the Northeast Pennsylvania Philharmonic, and is Principal Oboe with Opera2005 in Cork, Ireland.
-She has also recorded 12 CDs as Principal Oboe with the Toronto Chamber Orchestra under Kevin Mallon and Nicolas McGegan.
-In 2012 Kathy founded the West Side Chamber Orchestra, dedicated to performance on modern instruments of music of the Enlightenment.
+A Wisconsin native, Ms. Halvorson is one of the most versatile oboists working today, as both an improviser and accomplished classical oboist.
+She was principal oboe with the Symphony Orchestra de Mineria in Mexico City, formerly oboist for the Broadway musical On the Town in New York City, as well as the 2017 North American tour of Les Misérables.
+She has performed often with the Orchestra of St. Luke’s, the American Symphony and New Jersey Symphony Orchestras, Argento Ensemble, Alarm Will Sound, and Jupiter Chamber Players, as well as principal oboe with the Berkshire Opera and the Northeast Pennsylvania and Hudson Valley Philharmonics.
+Ms. Halvorson was also principal oboe with Opera2005 in Cork, Ireland and recorded 12 CDs as principal oboe with the Toronto Chamber Orchestra under Kevin Mallon and Nicolas McGegan.
+In 2012 she founded the West Side Chamber Orchestra, dedicated to performance on modern instruments of music of the Enlightenment.
 They released a CD of Harpsichord Concertos with Christopher Lewis on the Naxos Label in 2013.
-Kathy’s own arrangements and improvisations on pop, jazz, folk and world music can be heard on the CDs Unraveled and Palette with her oboe trio Threeds.
-Kathy studied at the New England Conservatory of Music and at the Royal Conservatory in the Netherlands with Bart Schneemann where she performed for six years with the Netherlands Wind Ensemble, the Rotterdam Philharmonic, and the Calefax Reed Quintet.
-Kathy has also worked with the Mingus Epitaph, jazz bassoonist Michael Rabinowitz, and Bjork.
+Her arrangements and improvisations on pop, jazz, folk, and world music can be heard on the CDs Unraveled and Palette with her oboe trio Threeds.
+Ms. Halvorson studied at the New England Conservatory, at Rutgers University with Jonathan Blumenfeld and Matt Sullivan, and at the Royal Conservatory in the Netherlands with Bart Schneemann.
+In Holland she performed regularly with the Rotterdam Philharmonic, the Netherlands Wind Ensemble, the the Calefax Reed Quintet, the Netherlands Balletorkest, and many others.
+She has also worked with the Mingus Epitaph, jazz bassoonist Michael Rabinowitz, and Bjork.
+A lover of jazz, Ms. Halvorson studied jazz improvisation with Tim Price during the pandemic of 2020.
 “No praise is sufficient for the oboe playing of Kathy Halvorson” – Richard Dyer, The Boston Globe.